nnellans/terraform-guide/README.md

 }
 ```

-  - For a single line, you must use commas to separate key/value pairs.
+  - For a single line, you must use commas to separate key/value pairs:

 ```terraform
 mapName = { key1 = value1, key2 = value2 }